-- Log onto the Content Gateway manager and run a basic test (Getting Started) - If there are multiple instances of Content Gateway, consider configuring a managed cluster. - Configure protocols to proxy in addition to HTTP: HTTPS (SSL support), FTP - Complete your explicit or transparent proxy deployment - Content Gateway explicit and transparent proxy deployments - In Content Gateway Manager Help: Explicit proxy, Transparent proxy - If proxy user authentication will be used, configure user authentication.
-Alternatively, configure Other methods of user identification. - Configure the real-time Scanning Options in the Forcepoint Security Manager - If you enabled content caching during installation, configure content caching.
+- 1) Log onto the Content Gateway manager and run a basic test (Getting Started) - 2) If there are multiple instances of Content Gateway, consider configuring a managed cluster. - 3) Configure protocols to proxy in addition to HTTP: HTTPS (SSL support), FTP - 4) Complete your explicit or transparent proxy deployment - Content Gateway explicit and transparent proxy deployments - In Content Gateway Manager Help: Explicit proxy, Transparent proxy

+- 5) If proxy user authentication will be used, configure user authentication.
+Alternatively, configure Other methods of user identification using the Other methods of user identification section in Content Gateway deployment issues. - 6) Configure the real-time Scanning Options in the Forcepoint Security Manager - 7) If you enabled content caching during installation, configure content caching.